 My job has many parts!
 At the camps, I work with the kids in the art room and base the art around the theme for the camp.
 This year’s theme is Goals!
 On a day-to-day basis I am working out of the out-patient unit Children’s Medical Center running one of Cavett Kids’ many ongoing programs.
 For Cavett Kids I am not only the first Art Therapist for their Foundation, but also the first Art Therapist ever at this hospital!
 I work directly with the kids here at the hospital/clinics.
 I mainly work with the long-term patients utilizing art as they learn and grow.
 Sometimes we are working on big issues and fears, maybe about surgeries, dying, etc. Sometimes, we are jamming out to music, painting and just talking about life.
 Each day is different, but I love it!!
 I also work as the Director of Diversionary Play for Cavett Kids.
 Diversionary Play is a program which operates solely by volunteers, who go to clinic floors and make arts & crafts with the kids while they wait for their appointments.
 This helps the kids to not be sitting, building fear and anxiety, but instead to have a good experience at a sometimes scary place!!

-Personally I am enjoying my life here in Oklahoma… it’s tornado season here and after spending years in the desert with its lack of rain, I am actually looking forward to the stormy weather!
-I am also building my first home here in Edmond, Oklahoma (a nice suburb just north of OKC) and it’s expected to be completed December 1st!
+Personally I enjoy my life here in Oklahoma… it’s tornado season here and after spending years in the desert with its lack of rain, I am actually looking forward to the stormy weather!
+I also built my first home here in Edmond, Oklahoma (a nice suburb just north of OKC) and it was completed December 1, 2013!

 What stays with me most from my experiences at SWC is the love.
 At SWC there was a true safety net where it was okay to cry and it was okay to tell people that things are NOT okay!
 I loved the sense of community and love, there is a true bond at SWC.
 I work hard to let my patients and campers know that confidentiality is key and they we must learn to love each other, no matter how different we may seem.